rcn-ee/ti-opencl/docs/sphinx-doc/source/memory/extended-memory.rst

     This information is only applicable to platforms with > 2GB DDR.

-The 66AK2x devices will support up to 8GB of DDR3 on the DDR3A bus.
+The 66AK2x device will support up to 8GB of DDR3 on the DDR3A bus.
 The C66
 DSP, however is a 32-bit architecture and cannot access all 8GB at any given time.
 The C66 DSP does have a memory translation capability that will allow it to access any portion of that memory, but there are constraints on the mapping that will be described here.

-The 8GB of DDR3 exists in the K2x 36-bit physical address space at addresses 8:0000:0000 to 9:FFFF:FFFF.
+The 8GB of DDR3 exist in the K2x 36-bit physical address space at addresses 8:0000:0000 to 9:FFFF:FFFF.
 The K2x device boots with the C66x DSP's mapping
 the upper 2GB of its address space 8000:0000 to FFFF:FFFF to the beginning of that physical range.
 For the remainder of this section, the physical range from